 All About The Weather Flipbook

 I love using an All About the Weather Flipbook activity to help introduce my students to the weather theme.
-I start by telling them that they are going to become meteorologists and learn about different types of weather so that they can tell others about it!
+I start by telling them that they will become meteorologists and learn about different types of weather so that they can tell others about it!
 Setting up our weather study this way gets students excited to share what they have learned with others.
 Hopefully, parents are ready for in-depth daily weather reports!

 Then we take some time and talk about different types of weather they have seen and what the weather is like out on that particular day.
 For each type of weather, we come up with a list of adjectives we can use to describe it.
-For example, for sunny students might say: warm, bright, yellow.
+For example, for sunny, students might say: warm, bright, yellow.

 With the adjectives posted on anchor charts on the board, students head back to their desks and start on their All About the Weather Flipbooks.